efortner/force-and-destiny-1/game/gear/vidi_holocron.md

 ## Description
 A Sith holocron containing the knowledge of Darth Vidi.
 It was intended as a gift for his apprentice.
-This holocron can only be opened using Dark Side Force pips.
+This holocron can use either Light or Dark side pips, but each pip costs a conflict.
 The holocron can be opened by one character one time every session.
 If a character fails their check to open the holocron, another character may attempt to open the holocron this session.
 Every attempt, regardless of result, costs 1 conflict.